Tamiir/Tamiir/README.md

 I'm an french engineering student.

 #### TIPE
 - My TIPE is about prediction algorithms.
 I used them on the bike sharing system here in Paris : _Vélib'_.
-To know when bikes will be avaible : check <a href="https://github.com/Tamiir/TIPE">here</a>.
+To know when bikes will be available : check <a href="https://github.com/Tamiir/TIPE">here</a>.
 It might be updated/upgraded later.

 #### Currents projects/experiments